SmingHub/Sming/Sming/building.rst

 ``ENABLE_SSL=1``.

 **Empty libraries** Components without any source code produce an empty library.
-This is because, for simplicity, we don’t want to add a component.mk to every Arduino library.
+This is because, for simplicity, we don't want to add a component.mk to every Arduino library.

 **Empty Component directories** Every sub-directory in the ``COMPONENT_SEARCH_DIRS`` is interpreted as a Component.
-For example, ``spiffs`` was moved out of Arch/Esp8266/Components but if an empty directory called ‘spiffs’ still remains then it will be picked up instead of the main one.
+For example, ``spiffs`` was moved out of Arch/Esp8266/Components but if an empty directory called 'spiffs' still remains then it will be picked up instead of the main one.
 These sorts of issues can be checked using ``make list-components`` to ensure the correct Component path has been selected.